 Stan is strategically equipped to lead United4Hope.
 His years of advocating for families and his strong networking skills across the city provide the foundational skill sets needed to advance the mission and vision of United4Hope.
 He serves on the Chronic Absence Action Team through The Nashville Public Education Foundation, Community Achieves A Team through Alignment Nashville, and the Harvard University L.I.F.E. design cohort.

 Janelle has a M.Ed. in Community Development and Action from Vanderbilt University.
-She worked part time for United4Hope while completing her degree and has recently accepted a full-time position with the organization.
+She worked part time for United4Hope while completing her degree and accepted a full-time position with the organization in 2018.

 Previously, she served as Education Coordinator for National Audubon Society’s John James Audubon Center outside of Philadelphia, Pennsylvania.
 While there, she wrote and implemented STEM curriculum for local school districts and managed the internship and animal ambassador programs.